• Home

 Poster Design

-Since the kitchenware were the main characters of the play, they all were given a poster that also announced them as big shiny stars.
-I made the concept of this poster campaign as well as the graphic design, Michelle Piergoelam made the pictures.
+Since the kitchenware were the main characters of the play, they were all given a poster design that announced them as big glamours stars.
+Michelle Piergoelam made the pictures.
 On show at the beginning of 2022.

 Pictures 5, 6 taken by Aad Hogenboom.